nikkijuk/PlainRssReader/README.md

   - Support persistent storage of information in an app’s content provider.
 * Have well documented source code and a short video that shows how your app works when it's run.

+As I've wanted to test technical abilities more than implement novel solutions I've decided to implement stripped down RSS reader as suggested.

 # Architecture

 "[Software architecture] is those decisions which are both important and hard to change." - Martin Fowler.

-Development is done using [Android Studio].
-Currently 3.0 RC1, 'cos it has [Java 8 support] and lambdas are pretty nice.
+Development is done using [Android Studio], which is currently at 3.0 RC1.
+RC is used 'cos it has [Java 8 support] and lambdas are pretty nice.

 I have decided to start with simple architecure with more or less vanilla android components working on [API-level 16].

-I'll try later to expand application with selected [Android architecture components], escpecially [Room] for persistence.
+Java 8 Streams are not used, since they doesn't exist before API-level 24.
+[Android devices] with API-level 24 are still not commonly in used.

 XML to Json conversion is done using [rss2json] service.
 [Gson] is used to marshall returned JSON to Plain Java Pojos.

+I'll try later to expand application with selected [Android architecture components], escpecially [Room] for persistence.

+I'm considering to use
+- Dagger 2
+- Retrofit
+- Android annotations

+But it will be of highest priority to keep code working, not to polish it with unnecessary features and add code and libraries without real benefits.
+For this reason Guava is not yet in use, even if I see it as useful tool.

 # Architecture diagrams

 [PlantUml] is used to illustrate high level structure of application.
+UML diagrams are written using textual DSL.

 ![UML component diagram of app]